Traceback-most-recent-call-last/SENSE-Hat-8-Ball-/README.md

 # SENSE-Hat-8-Ball-

+I found this project off of [this Raspberry Pi Project](https://projects.raspberrypi.org/en/projects/magic-8-ball), and decided to make it my own!
+Anyway, here's how you set it up.

 ## Hardware Required:
 1. Raspberry Pi (Can be any type, but Raspberry Pi 4 works best, due to its ram.)
 2. SENSE Hat (Or Sense Hat emulator)